 This means every time you do a pay run in order to pay your employees, you need to send the ATO your STP data through your payroll software.
 It also means you will no longer be required to provide payment summaries to your employees for the payments you have already reported on using STP.

 Employers with 20 or more employees are required to report using Single Touch Payroll now.
 This officially came into effect on 1 July 2018.
 It’s important to note that the ATO includes full-time, part-time and casual employees as part of your headcount.
 Single Touch Payroll will be mandatory for employers who have 19 or less employees from 1 July 2019.

 What do I need to do?

 The first step in getting ready for STP is getting up-to-date accounting software or ensuring your existing payroll supplier is compliant.
-Thankfully, if you’re a QuickBooks Online customer, you are ready to go for STP, thanks to our built-in payroll solution from KeyPay.
+Thankfully, QuickBooks Online integrated Payroll, powered by KeyPay is already STP ready.

 You can find out more about the specific process to set up STP here.
 Essentially, once you have enabled electronic lodgement and STP within the platform, lodging a pay event is quite simple.
 You can also ask your registered tax or BAS agent to report your STP for you.

 What are the benefits?